 Like any other public organization, Florida Gulf Coast University generally and the MPA program specifically have to operate within budget and personnel constraints.
 This has a significant impact on how often the MPA program offers specific courses and when it offers them.
 You need to be attentive to this when planning ahead and registering for courses.
 Here are some important details to bear in mind with respect to course scheduling and course selection.

-- The required core courses PAD 6101 (Organizational Theory and Behavior) and PAD 6365 (Public Policy) are offered only once a year in the Fall Semester.
+- The required core course PAD 6365 (Public Policy) is offered only once a year in the Fall Semester.

 - You should take PAD 6060 Introduction to Public Administration in your first semester.
 You must complete PAD 6708 Research Methods and Analysis before you will be allowed to register for PAD 6327 Program Planning and Evaluation.
 Except in unusual circumstances (and only then with department permission) you must wait until your final semester to register for the PAD 6961 Capstone Seminar.

 - Most of the MPA program’s elective courses are offered only once every two years (on a rotating basis).
-You can anticipate that every Fall and Spring Semester the program will offer two to three elective courses from the “Public Leadership and Management Concentration” but only one elective course from the “Environmental Policy and Planning Concentration.”
+You can anticipate that every Fall and Spring Semester the program will offer two to three elective courses from the “Public Leadership and Management Concentration” but only one elective course from the “Community Resilience Concentration.”